Scuba diving with loggerhead turtles in Isla Mujeres

 Everything we talk about in this blog leads to some of the most amazing dives that a diver with experience can do.

-At South Point (Punta Sur) of Isla Mujeres, from the cliffs above on a calm day, you can see the sheer number of turtles that converge in strong water currents there.
+For the non-diver - At South Point (Punta Sur) of Isla Mujeres, from the cliffs above on a calm day, you can see the sheer number of turtles that converge in strong water currents there.
 Under the water, it is a mating frenzy.
-At the peak of the season, you are virtually guaranteed to see a staggering number of mating couples.
+At the season's peak, you are virtually guaranteed to see a staggering number of mating couples both from the cliffs and under the water.

-The drift dive starts with, if the current is in your favor, passing by a huge Spanish anchor and chain.
-Then the very strong currents carry you flying around the end of the island, taking you a long distance around.
-This current is perfect for our amorous couples and you will find yourself distracted by one pair only to be carried onto the next and the next and the next.
+The drift dive starts with, if the current is in your favour, passing by a huge Spanish anchor and chain.
+Then, the powerful currents carry you flying around the end of the island, taking you a long distance around.
+This current is perfect for our amorous couples, and you will find yourself distracted by one pair only to be carried onto the next and the next and the next.

-The strength of these currents means that divers that attempt these dives should have experience beyond initial dive training as extra vigilance is required to stay with your group and your buddy.
-Being distracted can mean being separated and as such, only those who can respect the ocean and its ways should dive these dives.
-Good buoyancy is required and the ability to follow an experienced guide and respect their briefings is a must.
+The strength of these currents means divers who attempt these dives should have experience beyond initial dive training, as extra vigilance is required to stay with your group and your buddy.
+Being distracted can mean being separated, and as such, only those who can respect the ocean and its ways should dive into these dives.
+Good buoyancy and the ability to follow an experienced guide and respect their briefings are necessary.

-If you are unsure of your abilities, then it is recommended that you have a dive on the island previous to doing this dive to retune your buoyancy, refine your weighting and trim and evaluate your abilities.
-It will be worth it, it will be one of the most amazing dives you ever experienced.
+If you are unsure of your abilities, then it is recommended that you have a dive on the island before doing this dive to retune your buoyancy, refine your weighting and trim and evaluate your abilities.
+It will be worth it; it will be one of the most amazing dives you ever experienced.

-Night dives are another way to experience diving with turtles as many come to rest under ledges and around the reefs of the Manchones National Park.
-The park is very shallow (only 9mt) with very little current and amazing visibility.
-Dozens, if not hundreds, of turtles, can be seen on a night dive but we must understand that these animals are at rest (mating and nesting can be hard work) so we should not disturb them nor shine our lights directly at them.
+Night dives are another way to experience diving with turtles, as many come to rest under ledges and around the reefs of the Manchones National Park.
+The park is shallow (only 9mt) with very little current and fantastic visibility.
+Dozens, if not hundreds, of turtles can be seen on a night dive, but we must understand that these animals are at rest (mating and nesting can be hard work), so we should not disturb them nor shine our lights directly at them.

-Even on the most normal, shallow dive for the less experienced diver, the chances of seeing some turtles are very high, we see them on nearly every dive during the season.
-It is awe-inspiring to come across a loggerhead turtle swimming in the same waters as you.
+Even on the most normal, shallow dive for the less experienced diver, the chances of seeing some turtles are very high; we see them on nearly every dive during the season.
+It is awe-inspiring to see a loggerhead turtle swimming in the same waters as you.

 About loggerhead turtles